arcomage/arcomage-hd/README.md

 This not-for-profit fan-remake of the tower defense, resource management fantasy game is developed by [@tomchen](https://github.com/tomchen) with TypeScript + React + Redux + redux-observable + RxJS + CSS-based animations + WebRTC (see [§ Development](#development)).
 Please star the repo / follow me to support me.

-It's available in 10 languages: English, French, German, Simplified Chinese, Traditional Chinese, Spanish, Italian, Russian, Czech, Polish.
+It's available in 11 languages: English, French, German, Simplified Chinese, Traditional Chinese, Spanish, Italian, Russian, Czech, Polish, Brazilian Portuguese.

 The default single player mode (against computer AI 🤖) is stable✔️.
 I recently added [Multiplayer Mode 🧑‍🤝‍🧑](#multiplayer-mode) which is generally good (for users not behind symetric NAT) but may need more tests🧪.
 Click gear ⚙️ icon in the game to open the "Preferences" window so you can change settings and/or switch to Multiplayer Mode.